Common Scorpions in Travis County TX: Species Guide

 Protection Strategies Specific to Travis County Species

-Knowing you're primarily dealing with climbing striped bark scorpions changes your defense strategy.
+Knowing you're primarily dealing with striped bark scorpions changes your defense strategy.
 While ground-level sticky traps work for many pests, scorpions often travel along walls above trap height.
 Their thigmotactic behavior — the tendency to maintain contact with surfaces while moving — means they follow baseboards, door frames, and wall edges rather than crossing open floors.

 This wall-hugging behavior explains why automated detection systems like Scorpion Alert place UV sensors at outlet height along room perimeters.
 When scorpions travel their preferred routes at night, they pass directly under these detection zones.
 The same behavior that makes scorpions predictable also makes them easier to intercept once you know where to look.